bodrovis/lokalise_manager/README.md

 The `result` will contain a boolean value which says whether the operation was successfull or not.

-Please note that upon importing translations any duplicating files inside the `locales` directory (or any other directory that you've specified in the options) will be overwritten!
-You can enable [safe mode](https://github.com/bodrovis/lokalise_manager#import-config) to check whether the folder is empty or not.
+Please note that upon importing translations any duplicating files inside the `locales` directory (or any other directory that you've specified in the options) **will be overwritten**!
+You can enable [safe mode](#import-config) to check whether the folder is empty or not.

 ### Exporting files from your project to Lokalise